 Students who are Pell recipients or receive veterans' benefits must speak with a representative from the Office of Enrollment Services before withdrawing from classes.
 Grant awards may be reduced or cancelled if students do not complete classes successfully.
 Withdrawing from any course has the potential to impact current and future financial aid.

 Student Handbook Revision Index

-Effective with the revised September 2019 Student Handbook this index will be included and will list the sections of the handbook which have been added, deleted, or in which substantive revisions have been made since the previous publication of the Student Handbook.
+Effective with the revised September 2019 Student Handbook, the revision index will list sections of the handbook containing additions, deletions, or substantive revisions made since the previous publication of the Student Handbook.